 The original Ford GT-40 was a tire-shredding rebuttal to Ferrari’s Le Mans domination and is perhaps Ford’s most legendary performance car.
 To celebrate the company’s 100th birthday, Ford decided to bring the car back in 2005 with an updated GT-40 silhouette and supercharged Ford V8 making well north of 500 hp.
-We chose the 2005 version not only for its performance, but also because it pushed the retro-styling trend that would reverberate through the Mustang, and its pony car competitors the Challenger and Camaro.
+We specifically picked the 2005-06 version over the later 2017-22 iteration because, performance aside, it helped herald the retro styling trend that would reverberate through the Mustang and its pony car competitors the Challenger and Camaro for the next decade.

 The Viper is perhaps the only car that legitimately challenged the Corvette as America’s sports car.
 In 1996, five years after its initial release, Dodge added a fixed-roof coupe, the GTS, to signal the start of the Viper’s second generation.
 In addition to the 450 hp V10, the GTS got airbags, air conditioning, and power windows—making the supercar far more passenger-friendly without sacrificing a sniff of performance.

 When contrasted against the horsepower numbers of the 2019 Corvette ZR1, the 1990 ZR-1’s 375 hp LT-5 seems almost quaint.
-But in its day, the ZR-1 was a world-fighter, boasting performance equal-or-better than exotics with names like Ferrari and Lamborghini—without the exorbitant price tag and periodic “engine-out” service intervals.
+But in its day, the ZR-1 was a world-fighter, boasting performance equal-or-better than exotics with names like Ferrari and Lamborghini—without the exorbitant price tag and periodic engine-out service intervals.
 With chassis and engine development assisted by Lotus, the ZR-1 “super” Corvette was America’s top-dog performance car.
-While there are many Corvettes that could appear on this list, the ZR-1 earns the nod due to the sheer quantum leap in performance and technological innovation it represented.
+While we were tempted to toss the C8 mid-engine Stingray on this list instead, the ZR-1 earns the nod due to the sheer quantum leap in performance and technological innovation it represented.

 How the heck does a humble hatchback earn a podium finish on this list?
 Simple, it was the first of its breed.
 Long before the words “Sport Compact” or “Hot Hatch” were in our collective lexicon, VW’s little passenger car was barnstorming roads across the European countryside.
 Lightweight and fun, the GTI was also relatively easy on the wallet and infinitely more practical than a two-seat sports car.
 In fact, the qualities that defined the GTI went on to set the benchmarks for the entire sport compact segment.
 The Golf-based GTI finally came stateside as the Rabbit GTI in 1983.